PrusaOwners/prusaowners/Klipper.md

 There are a few things to keep in mind with this implementation that may be subject to change:

-1. Currently each probe point is only sampled once, unlike Prusa Firmware which samples twice. .
+1. By default each probe point is only sampled once, unlike Prusa Firmware which samples twice.
 After testing this doesn't seem to create an issue, as the Pinda produces fairly repeatable results.
-It is possible that other factors (such as movement of the axes) could influence results, so in the future efforts may be made to multi-sample probed points.
-Thus far “deadspots” in the bed appear to be due to changes in geometry with heat, not inaccurate sampling or Pinda drift.
+Functionality has been added to multi-sample points, with the tradeoff being that there is a small pause between samples unlike stock firmware.
 2.  <b>Those transitioning from ALPHA versions of bed_mesh should be aware of the following:</b>
-    1. The probe_offset option of \[bed_mesh\] has now moved to the \[probe\] section as x_offset and y_offset.
+    1. The probe_offset option of [bed_mesh] has now moved to the [probe] section as x_offset and y_offset.
-    2. In the \[bed_mesh\] section probe_min and probe_max have been renamed to min_point and max_point.
+    2. In the [bed_mesh] section probe_min and probe_max have been renamed to min_point and max_point.
     3. G80 and G81 aliases are no longer hardcoded.
 Instructions for how to add aliases via gcode_macros are provided later in this document.
     4. After probing the tool no longer returns to (0,0), as this is not suitable for every printer.
 This can be added in a gcode_macro or in your slicer's start gcode.

 ### Pre-requisites

-Before proceeding, make sure \[bed_tilt\] is not in your printer.cfg.
+Before proceeding, make sure [bed_tilt] is not in your printer.cfg.
 It will present a conflict with Mesh Leveling.
-You also need \[probe\] in your printer.cfg:
+You also need [probe] in your printer.cfg:

     [probe]
     pin: PB4
     x_offset: 24.
     y_offset: 5.
-    z_offset: .67
+    z_offset: .0
     speed: 10.0

 The z_offset is the distance between the nozzle and the print surface when the probe triggers.
-Generally it should be set to the same value as your position_endstop under \[stepper_z\], the exceptions being with delta style printers and printers that home away from the print surface.
+When a probe is used as an endstop for the z axis, the value for z_offset will be used as the endstop position.
+Thus, if you have position_endstop in [stepper_z] defined, remove it.
 The x_offset and y_offset options refer to the distance between the nozzle and the probe on their respective axis.

-It is also a good idea to make sure position_min under \[stepper_z\] is a negative number.
+It is also a good idea to make sure position_min under [stepper_z] is a negative number.
 Its likely that you will need to move below Z0 if your bed is significantly warped.

-Because Klipper requires that an axis is homed prior to movement, BED_MESH_CALIBRATE will automatically home first, so you should remove G28 from your start gcode and replace it with BED_MESH_CALIBRATE, or an alias should you choose to create one.
-This will home the printer and perform Mesh Leveling.

 Finally, I recommend adding a homing override to to home to the center of the bed: